 More than 11,000 people live within walking distance of the park situated between Johnston Elementary and the 701-unit public housing project, Latrobe Homes.
 In 2017, Parks & People collaborated with Baltimore’s Department of Recreation & Parks, Re-Build Johnston Square, BUILD and The 6th Branch to re-envision the park.
 The results included:

 - flowering shade trees

 - new water play area with slashpad

 In 2016, Parks & People was one of only four organizations in the country to receive a $427,000 grant from the National Parks & Recreation Association, to be used for the restoration of Ambrose Kennedy Park.
-To reach the estimated $1 million cost, significant investments were made by Baltimore City, the State of Maryland and TRF Development Partners – a non-profit national leader in community development with broad experience in repositioning real estate assets and markets in the mid-Atlantic region to create wealth and opportunity.
+To reach the estimated $1 million cost, significant investments were made by Baltimore City, the State of Maryland and TRF Development Partners – a non-profit national leader in community development.

 Making the Dream a Reality

 In the course of nine months, Parks & People and our partner organizations transformed Ambrose Kennedy from a dream into a reality.

 Watch the video below to see how we did it.